Contents

 Nepal's international dialing code is +977.
 Dialing out of Nepal is straight forward by using either + or 00 first followed by the country code number you are trying to reach followed by the local number.

 Many hotels and travel agents will allow you to make landline calls within Nepal for free.
-Otherwise there are dedicated calling kiosks in popular areas like Thamel in Kathmandu, Lakeside in Pokhara and along the main road in Chitwan.
-Call kiosks are often used as "cyber cafes" which also provide VOIP services like Skype.
+The internet and Wifi have replaced the once popular dedicated calling kiosks in popular areas like Thamel in Kathmandu, Lakeside in Pokhara and along the main road in Chitwan.
+Likewise, "cyber cafes" are becoming scarce.
+Today, tourists simply bring smartphones, tablets, or laptops.
+Though care should be taken as repair services are not up to scratch.

 5G in Nepal (still in testing phase)